Marketing Cloud, Trailhead...

 You probably have a wealth of data already, so a great place to start with big data is with the data already existing in your system.
 Now is a good time to make sure all data is in one place.
 A CRM system is an excellent way to collect and store data.

 Your company is likely sitting on a wealth of data already, write Jeanne W. Ross, Cynthia M. Beath, and Anne Quaadgras in the Harvard Business Review.
 Most companies, they report, “have not yet cashed in on the information those platforms make available.”
-CRM reports can be used to analyse your existing data to inform your objectives.
+CRM reports can be used to analyze your existing data to inform your objectives.
 For instance, running a report on all X products purchased by time period and location can show you trends.
 A region that has purchased X product more than other regions would warrant more attention and effort during the said time period.

 3. Establish a data-protective culture.